ROMs

 Most of the time, you shouldn't have to worry about these formats, as most emulators can read them directly.
 However, if you need to convert them to a more common format (for example, to apply patches), here are some tools you can use:

-• For .rvz files, use Dolphin's built-in conversion tool
+.rvzfiles, use Dolphin's built-in conversion tool - For

 Where to get ROMs